petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-view-filters.md

 1. In the modal that opens, fill in the Name of the filter and, optionally, [localize](./data-set-view-fields.md#editing-and-localizing-labels) it.

 1. Select the Field by which you want to filter the entries.

+   Each field can be associated with only one filter at a time.

 1. (Optional) Set From and To dates to pre-filter the entries and the filter will show entries within the specified range.